sjagtap1803/RAG/README.md

 | Generation  | `meta-llama/Meta-Llama-3-70B-Instruct` | A100 x2     | p4d.24xlarge
 | Safety      | `meta-llama/Llama-Guard-3-8B`          | L4          | g6.2xlarge

 Note: the 70B model is NOT required for initial testing of this example.
 The safety/shield model `Llama-Guard-3-8B` is also optional.

+HPU Support: All `Generation` and `Safety` models mentioned in the above table are supported.

 ---